Love You Live: History

 Love You Live was overdubbed and mixed from late May to mid-June 1977.
 Released in September 1977, the album was well received and managed to reach No. 3 in the UK and No. 5 in the US, where it went gold.

 The album artwork was prepared by Andy Warhol.
 The hand-drawn titles across the front were added by Mick Jagger, to Warhol's dismay.

-Love You Live was The Rolling Stones' final album whereby Rolling Stones Records was internationally distributed by Warner Music.
+Love You Live was the Rolling Stones' final album whereby Rolling Stones Records was internationally distributed by Warner Music.
 The band's next several albums were distributed through EMI worldwide, while they remained with Warner in North America only.

-In addition to the songs recorded during the 1975–1976 tour, the Stones decided to add four tracks taken from performances at Toronto's El Mocambo Club on 4 and 5 March 1977.
+In addition to the songs recorded during the 1975–1976 tours, the Stones decided to add four tracks taken from performances at Toronto's El Mocambo club on 4 and 5 March 1977.
 The intention had been to play a set of the sort of classic blues and R&B covers that sealed the band's reputation when they performed regularly at the Crawdaddy Club in 1963.
 However, Keith Richards arrived late for scheduled rehearsals as he and his girlfriend, Anita Pallenberg, had been arrested for possession and trafficking of illicit drugs in Richards' Toronto hotel room.
 More songs recorded at the El Mocambo were finally released in 2022 as the live album El Mocambo 1977.